ADMINISTRATION:

 Valentine" film, as Yosser Hughes in Alan Bleasdale's

-1980 television production of "Boys from the Black Stuff".
+1980 television production of "Boys from the Black Stuff",

-he appeared as Théoden, King of the Rohan in Tolkein's
+and more recently as Théoden, King of the Rohan in Tolkein's

 "Lord of the Rings" blockbuster film trilogy.

-Bernard
+Bernard studied

-established his public notoriety.
+parlance and largely established his public notoriety.
+He also

-received the Press Guild Award for Achievement of the Decade
+received the Press Guild Award for Achievement of the Decade for

-for this role.
+this role.

-However,
+However, his

-Skin," "Mountains of the Moon," "The Bounty"
+"Mountains of the Moon," "The Bounty"

 and Sir Richard Attenborough's Oscar-winning "Gandhi".